AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **Ω is the complete space of everything that could coherently exist.**

 ## Introduce God's Soul: •
+*Atheists...
+"God" for you in this philosophy can mean "Infinite", or "Infinite Field of Possibilities".
+"Soul" can mean "attractor".*

 Within Ω exists the ultimate singularity—what we call **• (God's soul)**.